A DCI Andy Gilchrist thriller

 Gilchrist is intriguing, bleak and vulnerable . . . if I were living in St Andrews I'd sleep with the lights on

 Born in Glasgow and now a dual UK/US citizen, T.F.
-Muir is a crime novelist with six books of his DCI Andy Gilchrist series published - the first, Eye For An Eye, won the Pitlochry Award for the best crime novel by an unpublished writer, and the second, Hand For A Hand, continues to garner great reviews.
-His latest, The Meating Room, has been hailed as one of the best of a brilliant series.
+Muir is the author of the DCI Andy Gilchrist series - the first of which, Eye For An Eye, won the Pitlochry Award for the best crime novel by an unpublished writer, and the second, Hand For A Hand, continues to garner great reviews.

 He is now working on his next Gilchrist novel, another story suffused with dark alleyways, cobbled streets and all things gruesome.